thingco/thingco.github.io/documentation/platform.md

 ```

 ### Device Returned
-ThingCo has received the customers device and wether it can be re-used.
+ThingCo has received the customers device and whether it can be re-used.

 **Topic Name:** ${AWS::Region}:${AWS::AccountId}-DeviceReturnedTopic-Topic-${UID}